Puffin, resting, taking Joe's seat on the couch

 - Professional-Issues Delegate, Modern Language Association Delegate Assembly

-- Member, Committee on Contingent Labor in the Profession, Modern Language Association
+- Chair, Committee on Contingent Labor in the Profession, Modern Language Association

 - President, Board of Directors—Capital Area Chapter, Association on Higher Education and Disability (C-AHEAD)